sofiateixeiraa/just-eat-frontendtest/README.md

 You may also see any lint errors in the console.

 # CORS Policy
-In order for the WebApp to work you must disable CORS in your browser by using one extension:
+In order for the WebApp to work you must disable CORS in your browser by using an extension:

 ### Google Chrome